 A simple authentic Cioppino Recipe that is easy to make and full of flavor.
-Fresh fish and seafood bathed in a light and fragrant tomato, fennel and white wine broth.
+Fresh fish and seafood bathed in a light and fragrant tomato broth.
 Serve with crusty bread to mop up all the juices.
-Paleo friendly!
+Keto and Paleo-friendly!

-Cioppino actually originates from San Fransisco, where Italian fisherman would pool their resources at the end of the day to create a fresh stew with whatever they had leftover.
+Cioppino actually originates from San Fransisco, where Italian fishermen would pool their resources at the end of the day to create a fresh stew with whatever they had leftover.

 The great thing about this Cioppino recipe is you can adapt it to your personal taste.
-If you are not a clam fan, add more mussels.
+If you are not a clam fan, leave them out and add more shrimp.
 If you don’t eat shellfish, you could use different kinds of fresh fish.
+Or pull out what you have in your freezer.
+Just make sure to use fish that will not fall apart ( like cod) in the broth.

 The Cioppino Sauce or broth is made with either fish stock or chicken stock.
 Fennel bulb adds a delicious sweetness and complexity.
 Tomato adds the perfect acid along with the white wine.
 It all comes together easily.